Michael W. Twitty: Career

 In 2010, Twitty launched Afroculinaria, a culinary history blog that covers African and African-American foodways.
 In 2010, Twitty worked with the D. Landreth Seed Company to compile the African American Heritage Collection of heirloom seeds for the company's 225th anniversary.
 The collection features roughly 30 plants, including the long-handled dipper gourd and the fish pepper, showcasing how instrumental they were to African-American survival and independence.
-In 2011, he began his "Cooking Gene" project, which would form the basis for his 2017 James Beard Award-winning book The Cooking Gene.
-His second book, Kosher Soul, was published in 2022.
+In 2011, he began his "Cooking Gene" project, which would form the basis for his 2017 book The Cooking Gene.
+His second book, Koshersoul, was published in 2022.

 Twitty founded and oversees the Southern Discomfort Tour, a journey through the American South designed to raise awareness about the impact racism had on Southern cuisine.
-As part of this project, Twitty recreates the experiences of his slave ancestors, picking cotton, chopping wood, working in fields, and cooking in plantation kitchens.
+As part of this project, Twitty recreates the experiences of his enslaved ancestors, picking cotton, chopping wood, working in fields, and cooking in plantation kitchens.

 In 2013, Twitty gained greater media attention when he published an open letter to Paula Deen after she was fired from the Food Network.
 That same year he spoke at the MAD symposium in Copenhagen after being invited by Rene Redzepi, owner of NOMA.
 In 2016, he traveled to Vancouver to give a TED talk entitled "Gastronomy and the social justice reality of food".
 In 2016, Twitty received the inaugural Culinary Pioneer Award from Tastetalks and won both readers choice and editors choice for his letter to chef Sean Brock on Afroculinaria from Saveur.
 In January 2017, Colonial Williamsburg named Twitty its first Revolutionary in Residence.

-Twitty has become an icon in his efforts to change food and culinary injustices that have been a prevalent problem in African American communities and traces to African roots to help the public understand how African-American food shaped American cuisine.

-In January 2023 airing of The African Americans, Many Rivers to Cross, Twitty is interviewed by the creator of the series, Henry Louis Gates.
+In January 2023 airing of The African Americans: Many Rivers to Cross, Twitty is interviewed by the creator of the series, Henry Louis Gates.

 Personal life

 Twitty is openly gay.
 He was raised nominally Christian and converted to Judaism at age 25.
-He married Taylor Keith on October 1, 2020.